 Nutritional supplements usually come in powder form, although some are liquid based, and can be added to virtually any food or beverage consumed.

-Nutritional Supplements for Spinal Stenosis Benefits
+Nutritional Supplements Health Benefits

 Nutritional supplements are already a controversial topic, since there are just as many critics of their use as advocates.
 Some doctors say that virtually all nutritional supplements are unnecessary for people who eat healthily and many experts cite that most of the active ingredients in most supplements are not digested and integrated into the body to any significant degree.
 Instead, many supplements are simply passed through the body as waste, making them hugely wasteful in cost, as well.
 Advocates take the opposite stance, with many people ingesting a catalog of supplements daily at tremendous financial expense, often while continuing to experience aging and health issues just like the rest of the “unsupplemented” population…